liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/03-indexing-guestbooks.markdown

 When you write the indexing classes for Entries, you'll add the Guestbook title to the Entry document.
 Thus, you must provide a way to update the indexed Entry documents if a Guestbook title is changed.
-The `modelIndexed` method is used to call a `reindex`  method form an interface that will be created later for Entries.
+The `modelIndexed` method calls a `reindex` method from an interface that will be created later for Entries.

-Once the re-indexing behavior is in place, move on to the code for controlling how Guestbook documents are queried from the search engine.
+Once the re-indexing behavior is in place, you can move on to controlling how Guestbook documents are queried from the search engine.